Security Best Practices

 Identify the Autocomplete option that better suits your use case, as both have the same cost.
 The difference is how end users of your application can leverage the APIs.

-- Autocomplete - Per Character: ideal for use cases where a single entry is enough, such as a mailing address form that a user fills out.
+- Autocomplete - Per Request: ideal for use cases where a single entry is enough, such as a mailing address form that a user fills out.

 - Autocomplete - Per Session (available on June 11, 2018): Best used when multiple entries are required, such as searches for a hotel or restaurant.